Aerial view of a construction site with cranes and ongoing building developments in an urban area.

 Contractors and subcontractors working on public works projects in Oregon must:

-• Contractors must ensure all workers are paid the correct prevailing wage for their job classification, including the basic hourly wage and applicable fringe benefits.
+Pay every worker the correct prevailing wage for their classification, including basic hourly rate plus fringe benefits.

-• Contractors must maintain detailed payroll records, including hours worked, wages paid, and fringe benefits provided.
-These records must be kept for at least three years after project completion and made available for inspection by BOLI or the U.S. Department of Labor.
+Under OAR 839-025-0025, contractors must keep payroll records, classifications, hours, wages, and fringe benefits for a minimum of three years after project completion.
+Records must be available for inspection by BOLI and the U.S. Department of Labor.

 Penalties for Non-Compliance